MonoidMusician/blog/sources/technology_future.md

 Another complaint is that we very rarely archive the clues we gathered along the way to know what to do in the end, focusing on the last symptom as opposed to the telltale clue that will tip us off to the situation in the future, and the false branches we explored that were not in fact the answer.
-(E.g. confusing error messages that really have some simple solution unrelated to what they seem to be saying.)
+([E.g.]{t=} confusing error messages that really have some simple solution unrelated to what they seem to be saying.)

 Anyways, that all requires a new post.
 I call it my spaghetti model of knowledge via experience, where I conceptualize finding information about something as a path of questioning, and knowledge is the answer or value associated with it.